GLOBAL ECONOMY AND OUTLOOK

 Inflation risk:

 India has seen variable inflation trends historically.
 While fluctuations in inflation rates can present challenges in forecasting and managing our costs, they also encourage us to enhance our financial strategies and cost management practices.
-If there is a surge in the cost of raw material or a rise in employee benefit payments due to inflation, we are capable of mitigating the impact.
+If there is an uptick in the cost of raw materials due to inflationary trends, or a rise in employee benefit payments driven by inflation in India, we are committed to implementing innovative measures to absorb these costs effectively.
 Our goal is to minimize the impact on our customers and maintain the integrity of our business operations.

 Safety risk: